potassco/potassco.github.io/cemetery.md

 # pbclasp

-PBclasp bundles a set of tools for using the ASP solver clasp as a full-fledged pseudo-Boolean solver.
+pbclasp bundles a set of tools for using the ASP solver clasp as a full-fledged pseudo-Boolean solver.

 [System](https://sourceforge.net/p/potassco/code/HEAD/tree/trunk/pbclasp/)
 (superseded by [clasp](/clasp/))